DBartleman/ultra-planner/documentation/routes.md

 # Back-End

-## Homepage
+## Tasks

-* GET / - returns list of all tasks for current user
+* GET /tasks - returns list of all tasks for current user
-* Get /?=query - returns tasks matching a query string
+* Get /tasks?=query - returns tasks matching a query string
-* POST / - creates a new task linked to current user
+* POST /tasks - creates a new task linked to current user
+* GET /tasks/:id - returns given task by ID (user clicks on task on front end)
+* DELETE /tasks - deletes a task

 ## Users